boinkkitty/tp/docs/team/benny.md

 Given below are my contributions to the project.

+* **New Feature**: Added the ability to record a student's payment information. [\#59](https://github.com/AY2425S2-CS2103-F15-2/tp/pull/59)
+  * What it does: Allows the user to record the Tutoring Fee and Payment Date of a student.
+  * Highlights: This command is carefully setup in a way that allows for future enhancement (such as using Payment Date to indicate late payment, early payment, or due soon).
+This requires carefully thought out OOP design principles.

 * **Documentation**:
   * Ui Mockup:
     * Designed `docs\images\Ui.png` and `docs\images\findLeeYuResult.png` via PowerPoint. [\#38](https://github.com/AY2425S2-CS2103-F15-2/tp/pull/38)
   * User Guide:
     * Did cosmetic tweaks to existing documentations mentioning `AddressBook` instead of `TutorSynch`. [\#46](https://github.com/AY2425S2-CS2103-F15-2/tp/pull/46)
+    * Added documentation for the features `payment` [\#59](https://github.com/AY2425S2-CS2103-F15-2/tp/pull/59)
   * Developer Guide:
     * Modified existing use cases for `UC01 - Add a new student`, `UC03 - Delete a student`, and `UC04 - List all students`. [\#46](https://github.com/AY2425S2-CS2103-F15-2/tp/pull/46)
     * Added use cases for `UC02 - Edit a student's information`, `UC05 - Record payment information for existing student`, `UC06 - Bulk delete student records`, `UC07 - Compare progress between two students`. [\#46](https://github.com/AY2425S2-CS2103-F15-2/tp/pull/46)